RaspAP/plugins/README.md

 2. Update the `manifest.json` file by incrementing the `id` value and including your plugin's details.

 ### Detailed instructions
-1. Create a new fork of this repository, then clone it:
+1. Create a new fork of this repository by choosing **Fork > Create a new fork**.
+2. When this is done, clone it:
    ```
    git clone https://github.com/<your-username>/plugins.git
    cd plugins
    ```
-2. Add your plugin as a submodule:
+3. Add your plugin as a submodule:
    ```
    git submodule add https://github.com/<your-plugin-repo>
    ```
-3. Verify that `.gitmodules` now contains an entry similar to:
+4. Verify that `.gitmodules` now contains an entry similar to:
    ```
    [submodule "<plugin-name>"]
         path = <plugin-name>
         url = https://github.com/<your-plugin-repo>
    ```
-4. Add your plugin to the `manifest.json` file.
+5. Add your plugin to the `manifest.json` file.
 Increment the `id` value, then add your plugin's details in JSON format:

    ```
    "id": "<increment-last-id>",